Time graph packet loss height

 Why do the red "packet loss" lines have different vertical heights on the graph?

 Now, let's switch to the other end of the spectrum.
-Let's say you want to show 48 hours on the time-graph, and during that 48 hours you collected 172800 samples (or one sample per second).
-We're going to have a relatively hard time representing each of those samples on its own pixel when we only have about 500 pixels of width to work with on the time-graph.
+Let's say you want to show 48 hours on the Timeline Graph, and during that 48 hours, you collected 172800 samples (or one sample per second).
+We're going to have a relatively hard time representing each of those samples on its own pixel when we only have about 500 pixels of width to work with on the Timeline Graph.
 So we average the latencies, and we determine a percentage of lost packets for that pixel width.
-For the example I just talked about (500 pixels wide), each pixel is going to represent about 346 samples.
-This means you're probably going to see packet loss "trending" like what you see in this graph:
+In the

 The graph above shows a perfect example of how this averaging is helpful - you get to see packet loss trends over time.